 AMENDMENTS

 Rule 16.
-Provided at least five business days’ notice of the agenda is given, and the text of the proposed bill or resolution has been made available at least five business days in advance, it shall not be in order for the Committee to consider any amendment in the first degree proposed to any measure under consideration by the Committee unless such amendment has been delivered to the office of the Committee and by at least 5:00 p.m. the day prior to the scheduled start of the meeting and circulated to each of the offices by at least 6:00 pm.
+Provided at least five business days’ notice of the agenda is given, and the text of the proposed bill or resolution has been made available at least five business days in advance, it shall not be in order for the Committee to consider any amendment in the first degree proposed to any measure under consideration by the Committee unless such amendment has been delivered to the office of the Committee and by at least 5:00 p.m. the day prior to the scheduled start of the meeting and circulated to each of the offices by at least 6:00 p.m.

 Rule 17.
 In the event the Chair introduces a substitute amendment or a Chair’s mark, the requirements set forth in Rule 16 shall be considered waived unless such substitute amendment or Chair’s mark has been made available at least five business days in advance of the scheduled meeting.